aiday-mar/EPFL/Software Engineering/Exercise_Notes.md

 **Week 5**

 When you have messed up the commit message you can write : `$ git commit --amend`.
 To view previous commits and messages you can run `$ got log`.
 To view a specific commit, copy it's hash ID and run : `$ git show <commit>`.
+Here we can find the version of java using : `javac -version`.
+You can check the jdb debugger are installed by writing : `jdb`.
+Where we have an array of integers : `int[] numbers = new int[]{ 1, 2, 3, 4, 5};`.
+You can find the length with numbers.length .
+You can run the program with javac, and run the program with java.

+First, recompile your program with the -g flag.
+This tells the compiler to add extra information to the class file so that the debugger is aware of local stack variables.
+You can add breakpoints in jdb using : `stop in <classname>`.

+The cont command will continue execution, either until another breakpoint is hit, or the program terminates (or crashes).
+At any time you can use the help command to see all available commands in jdb.